-If your long days present a problem to getting strength training in, I suggest doing strength on your easy days.
+If your long days present a problem with getting strength training in, I suggest doing strength on your easy days.
 When you strength train on your easy days, you’re never fully recovered from your workout or strength training which can provide great gains in fitness.

 Benefits for Strength a Little at a Time – Spread Throughout Week

 As an older runner, I’ve taken the approach to do a bit of strength training most days of the week.
 This means that 4 days a week, I’m doing something in the name of strengthening.
 This can be something as small as working on ankle strength and flexibility Depending on how my body recovers from my runs, greatly impacts what type of strength training I do on that day.
 It also depends on the time of year and what training cycle I’m in.
 If I’m just starting up my running, I’m much more likely to add in quality strength days, rather than if I’m peaking for my goal race.

 - Core Routine

 - Foam rolling (get yours here)

 When I only do 10-15 minutes of strength training a day, I’m never overwhelmed and run down.
 I am flexible with what I do, so I’m not tied down to one specific routine.
 And when I don’t want to do a routine from above, I can ad-lib and make up a unique program for that day.